pahjbo/vodsl/Readme.md

 * some of the VO-DML validation rules are not yet implemented
   - the "unique composition" rule, where an object type cannot be the target of two compositions.
+* the FXDiagram implementation has some quirks that sometimes require shutting down the view and reopening to stop the strange behaviour.